Meyer Food – meat processor wastewater

 “One of the biggest challenges for us was the lack of space for wastewater treatment,” said Anderson.
 “By drawing on our project history, we are able to model and design the future set-up within 90 per cent of the final design and ensure a small footprint despite the scale of the project.”

-With significant production volumes at the sites, wastewater flows are expected to be equally high.
+With significant production volumes at the sites, wastewater flows were expected to be equally high.

-“We are expecting average daily flows of around 400 cubic metres per day at Laverton,” said Kornhauser.
-“Aerofloat’s design is expected to more than meet that demand.”
+“We expect average daily flows of around 400 cubic metres per day at Laverton,” said Kornhauser.

 “At the moment, ensuring Circular Plastics Australia meet their recycling volumes is the first priority, however we have set up the plants ready for additional water re-use.
 That will be something we can address in the future if they want to reduce their water output further.”
 Said Michael Anderson, General Manager, Aerofloat.